Sam-Blesswin/nature_marvels/readme.md

 JWT are a stateless solution for authentication.
 There is no need to store any login session of user on the server. without secret key that is stored in server, nobody can manipulate the jwt data, because they cannot create a valid signature for the new data.

+## Send Email to client

+### Transporter

+a software component or service responsible for delivering email messages from the sender (e.g., a server or application) to the recipient's email server

+### Mailtrap

+Mailtrap is a cloud-based email testing and debugging tool for developers and QA professionals.